Depression

 Depression and Suicide

-Depression is a major risk factor for suicide.
-The deep despair and hopelessness that goes along with depression can make suicide feel like the only way to escape the pain.
 Thoughts of death or suicide may be a serious symptom of depression or another significant psychiatric problem, so take any suicidal talk or behavior seriously.
-It's not only a warning sign that the person is at risk of suicide: it's a way of expressing desperation and a need for help.
+Suicidal talk or behavior are not only warning signs of suicide, but they’re a way of expressing a need for help.